 The word “rubbish” refers to human excrement.
 The term is in the plural.
 Human success is like a big pile of excrement.
 This is not extravagant language.
 Every standard of human success was viewed as so much excrement by Paul.
 He did not use abstruse language here!
 Human excrement has never been highly regarded by the human race!
 This is a very vivid portrayal of anything that attempts to compete with the knowledge of Christ.

 Excrement is waste from the human body.
 The nutrients have been taken out and used by the body.
 All that remains is waste.
-Anything that takes away from the knowledge of Christ should be looked upon as waste.
+Anything that takes away from the knowledge of Christ should be looked upon as a waste.

 “That I may gain Christ”